Augustus Keppel, 1st Viscount Keppel: Achievement of flag rank

-Promoted to rear admiral on 21 October 1762, Keppel became Commander-in-Chief of the Jamaica Station late in the year.
+Promoted to Rear-Admiral of the Blue on 21 October 1762, Keppel became commander-in-chief of the Jamaica Station late in the year.
 He was a member of the Board of Admiralty in the First Rockingham ministry from July 1765 and was Senior Naval Lord in the Chatham ministry from September 1766 until leaving the Admiralty Board in December 1766.
 In 1768 he acquired Elveden Hall in Suffolk.
-He was promoted to vice admiral on 24 October 1770.
-When the Falklands Crisis occurred in 1770 he was to have commanded the fleet to be sent against Spain, but a settlement was reached, and he had no occasion to hoist his flag.
+He was promoted to Rear-Admiral of the Red on 18 October 1770, Vice-Admiral of the Blue on 24 October.
+When the Falklands Crisis of 1770 occurred in November 1770 he was to have commanded the fleet to be sent against Spain, but a settlement was reached, and he had no occasion to hoist his flag.

 American War of Independence

-The most prominent period of his life belongs to the opening years of the American Revolutionary War.
-Keppel was a strong supporter of the Whig connection, led by the Marquess of Rockingham and the Duke of Richmond.
+The most prominent period of his life belongs to the opening years of the American War of Independence.
+Keppel, who was promoted to Vice-Admiral of the White on 31 March 1775, was a strong supporter of the Whig connection, led by the Marquess of Rockingham and the Duke of Richmond.
 The Whigs were then excluded from power by George III.
 As a member of Parliament, in which he had a seat for Chichester from 1755 until 1761, Windsor from 1761 until 1780, and then for Surrey from 1780 to 1782, Keppel was a Whig partisan, hostile to the King's Friends.
 The Whigs believed that the king's ministers, and in particular Lord Sandwich, then First Lord of the Admiralty, were capable of any villainy.
-When Keppel was promoted to full admiral on 29 January 1778 and appointed to command the Western Squadron, the main fleet prepared against France, he thought the First Lord would be glad for him to be defeated.
+When Keppel was promoted to Admiral of the Blue on 29 January 1778 (having been earlier promoted to Vice-Admiral of the Red on 3 February 1776) and appointed to command the Western Squadron, the main fleet prepared against France, he thought the First Lord would be glad for him to be defeated.

 Prior to 1778 Keppel failed to persuade Sandwich to ignore technical difficulties and "copper sheath only a few ships"; he was later possibly unfairly to make political capital out of this in The London Magazine, March 1781.
 He had remarked that coppering "gave additional strength to the navy" and he reproached Lord Sandwich with having "refused to sheath only a few ships with copper" at his request, when he had since ordered the whole navy to be sheathed.
 The lack of coppering the Navy was one of the key reasons leading to Britain losing the Thirteen Colonies.

 One of Keppel's subordinate admirals was Sir Hugh Palliser, a member of the Admiralty Board, a member of parliament, and in Keppel's opinion responsible with his colleagues for the bad state of the Royal Navy.
 The battle which Keppel fought with the French on 27 July 1778 (the First Battle of Ushant) ended badly.
 Reasons included Keppel's own management, but also the failure of Palliser to obey orders.
 Keppel became convinced that he had been deliberately betrayed.